 “Team Erebus”, comprised of Brent Josefiak, Brian Padalino, and Rusty Eller, placed 4th overall in the Preliminary Event and were given a cash prize to further develop their concept.

-As an active member of Precision Optical Transceivers’ Photonics Division, Brent Josefiak believes that his team’s concept will positively impact developments within Precision Optical Transceivers and the RF industry as a whole, stating:
+As an active member of Precision Optical Technologies’ Photonics Division, Brent Josefiak believes that his team’s concept will positively impact developments within Precision Optical Technologies and the RF industry as a whole, stating:

 “This technology is important to address spectral congestion with the introduction of 5G and ever denser RF networks.
 Expertise in this area will allow us to develop products that can operate successfully in these environments.”